States (album)

 States is the debut studio album by Australian indie folk band, the Paper Kites.
-The album was released on 1 August 2013 in Australia and 1 October 2013 in North America.
+The album was released on 1 August 2013 in Australia and 1 October 2013 in North America (via Nettwerk).
 The album peaked at number 17 on the ARIA Charts.
 It was supported by The Paper Kites Australian tour across August and September 2013.

 Track listing

 All songs written by Sam Bentley, except where noted.